Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-This show that if we consider that our system is in the vacuum state in the {\it in} region, in the {\it out} region an observer will see a total number of particles given by $tr\,\beta\beta^{\dagger}$.
-In practical cases the problem is to find the Bogoliubov transformation between the two asymptotic regions.
-Although in ordinary QFT we may also encounter Bogoliubov transformations they are ubiquitous in the presence of interesting gravitational backgrounds.
+With this we show that if our system is in the {\it in} vacuum state, an {\it out} observer would find the quantum state to contain a total number of particles given by ${\rm tr\,}\beta\beta^{\dagger}$.
+In practical terms, the problem is to find the Bogoliubov transformation between the two asymptotic regions.
+Although Bogoliubov transformations are also applied in ordinary QFT, they are ubiquitous in the presence of physically interesting gravitational backgrounds.

-One of the most spectacular results which can be extracted from the study of quantum fields in the presence of the gravitational interaction was achieved by Hawking in $1975$ \cite{Hawking1}\footnote{For details and references on Hawking radiation see the lectures by R. Wald.}.
-He found that black holes emit particles as if they were black bodies at a temperature
+One of the most spectacular results in the study of quantum fields in curved space-times was found by Hawking in $1975$~\cite{Hawking1}.
+He found that a Schwarzschild black hole emits particles as if it were a black body with temperature\footnote{For details and references on Hawking radiation, see the lectures by R. Wald at this school~\cite{Wald_lectures}.}

-for the case of the Schwarzschild black hole with $M$ being its mass.
-Since the temperature is inversely proportional to the mass and the total amount of energy radiated per unit time and per unit area is proportional to the fourth power of the temperature we find that, asuming the semiclassical approach all the way, the black hole will evaporate completely in a time proportional to $M_{0}^{3}$ with $M_{0}$ the initial mass of the black hole.
-It is also quite unintuitive thermodynamically that as the black hole radiates it heats up.
+where~$M$ is the black hole mass.
+Since the temperature is inversely proportional to the mass, and the total amount of energy radiated per unit time and per unit area is proportional to the fourth power of the temperature, we see that, assuming the semiclassical approach all the way, the black hole evaporates completely in a time proportional to $M_{0}^{3}$, with $M_{0}$ the initial mass.
+From a thermodynamical viewpoint it is quite counterintuitive that the black hole heats up as it radiates.

-Black hole evaporation gives rise to serious conceptual problems (for a recent review see \cite{Preskill}).
-Hawking found that the radiation emited by a black hole is thermal; if this would exactly correct, it would mean that the radiation is in a mixed quantum state.
-In classical GR no information from inside the horizon can escape to the asymptotic region.
-It would seem natural in quantizing in the presence of a black hole to always take a trace over the states inside the horizon.
+Black hole evaporation rises important conceptual issues (for a recent review see ref.~\cite{Preskill}).
+As explained, Hawking found that the radiation emited by a black hole is thermal.
+If this is the case, the radiated particles are in a mixed quantum state.
+On the other hand, in classical GR no information from inside the horizon can escape to the asymptotic region.
+It would seem therefore natural that when quantizing a field theory in a black hole background one should trace over the states inside the horizon.
 This produces a mixed state.
-If we imagine a matter system in a pure state which collapse to form a black hole, and if we consider the complete evaporation process assuming the radiation to be exactly thermal, at the end we are left with a mixed state.
-In other words, although we know the initial state of the system we cannot predict what the final state would be.
-This clearly violates the laws of Quantum Mechanics.
+Thus, if the radiation is exactly thermal during the whole evaporation, we are forced to conclude that a matter system in a pure state collapsing to form a black hole would end up, after evaporation, in a mixed quantum state.
+In other words, although we know the initial quantum state of the system we cannot predict what the final state would be.
+This clearly violates the laws of quantum mechanics.